soxhub/openpyxl/doc/styles.rst

 Styling Merged Cells
 --------------------

-The merged cell behaves similarly to other cell ojects.
+The merged cell behaves similarly to other cell objects.
 Its value and format is defined in its top-left cell.
 In order to change the border of the whole merged cell, change the border of its top-left cell.